smashthings/jinny/README.md

 ## Packages used
 Check out src/jinny/requirements.txt

-As of May 2022 only PyYAML and Jinja2 are used
+As of December 2022 only PyYAML and Jinja2 are used outside the base library

 ## FAQs